Classes

 Classes and Method Overloading

-Method overloading is only allowed within classes and interfaces.
+Method overloading is allowed within classes and interfaces.
 A method signature is what identifies a method, and it is composed of the method name and the types of its parameters.
 Hence, two methods with the same name but different parameter types are considered overloaded.
 Return type within the signature is not considered, hence if two methods have the same name and parameter types but different return types, they are considered duplicates and will cause a compilation error.

 Classes and Inheritance